koto-moya/MNIST/README.md

 ## Data

-Got the data from Kaggle in .csv form.  the first/easiest place I could grab all of the digits from since Fastai only had digits 3 and 7
+Got the data from Kaggle in .csv form.
+It was the first/easiest place I could grab all of the digits from since Fastai only had digits 3 and 7.
+I recommend finding an easier method, as you may notice, collating the data is a headache.

 ## Notebooks